504aguiluz/elixir-tutorials/README.md

 >
 >File. + [TAB] -> shows all fns for File
 >
->-Created an assets directory in our project and download words.txt into it.
+>Created an assets directory in our project and download words.txt into it.
 >
->-Went into iex, and typed File.↦ (where ↦ represents the tab character).
+>Went into iex, and typed File.↦ (where ↦ represents the tab character).
 Tab completion displayed the list of File functions, and we use h File.read to get help.
 >
->-We chose File.read! to read the wordlist and String.split to break it into a list of words.
+>We chose File.read! to read the wordlist and String.split to break it into a list of words.
 >
->-We combined the two into a function, Dictionary.word_list, and played with it in iex.
+>We combined the two into a function, Dictionary.word_list, and played with it in iex.
 >
->-We also saw examples of tuples and regular expression literals.
+>We also saw examples of tuples and regular expression literals.
 We'll look at these in more detail in the next chapter.
 >
+>Strings Can Be Called Binaries
 >
+>Erlang uses sequences of bytes to represent strings.
+It considers this just another byte stream—binary data—and so calls these values binaries.
+This convention carries forward into Elixir, so don't be surprised to see the word binary where you were expecting string.
+>
+>Function Names Ending With An Exclamation Mark
+Often Elixir has two variants of a function, such as File.read and File.read!.
+Most of the time this means that the plain version will return an error status on failure, and the version with the shriek will raise an exception.
+This rule isn't universal, though, so check the documentation.
+>
+>Functions Are Identified By Name/Arity
+>
+>Elixir functions have a name (by convention lowercase letters, digits, and underscores, with a possible trailing ? or !).
+They also have an arity: the number of parameters they take.
+>
+>Both the name and the arity are required to identify a particular function.
+We write the combination as name/arity: String.split/1, String.split/2 and so on.
+>
+>Values Are Not Objects
+>In an object-oriented language, an object is typically associated with a class or a prototype.
+That class defines the methods that are supported by the object.
+In Ruby, for example, we could split a string using:
+>
+>"123\n456\n789\n".split(/\n/)
+>Values in Elixir have a type, but the type does not attach functions to those values.
+Instead, you pass the value as a parameter to the appropriate function:
+>
+>String.split("123\n456\n789\n", ~r/\n/)
+When I first started using Elixir, I hated this.
+It seemed as if I had lost the fact that (say) strings had string-like behaviors.
+>
+>But the more I coded in Elixir, the more I came to realize that this association between a value and a set of methods actually represented a very strong form of coupling, and that this coupling had made my OO code brittle.
+>
+>It takes getting used to, but I think you'll come to the same conclusion.
+>
+>Functions Return The Last Expression Evaluated
+>Functions exit by falling out the bottom—there is no explicit return keyword.
+>
+>Finding Functions
+>Although types don't have associated functions, you'll find that the libraries in Elixir use naming conventions to make finding appropriate functions easier.
+For example, a string will typically be manipulated by functions in the String module (String.split and so on).
+Similarly, lists are manipulated by functions in the List module.
+>
+>Sometimes a set of functions applies to values of multiple types.
+For example, lists and maps are both collections of values—they can be enumerated.
+Functions to do with this shared behavior are in their own module (in this case Enum).
 >
 >
 >